gthipman/NinhGunner7July/README.md

   - **Groom's Friend Pu**: Pour two cups of wine and invite both families to begin the ceremony.
   - **Participants**:
     - **Groom's family**: Uncle Toi + groom's friend Pu holding a tray of liquor
-    - **Bride's family**: Uncle Chao + bride's father + woman holding fruit waiting at the door of the house in a row.
+    - **Bride's family**: Uncle Chao + bride's father + bridemaids waiting at the door of the house in a row.

 **Process**: The groom's family stands outside the courtyard, waiting for the bride's family including the bride's mother inside the house waiting for the reception area.
 - Groom's family representative + main groom's friend return to the group to announce and bring the whole group into the home.